Mix of rehab and long-term care

 Family visits are not only encouraged but warmly embraced, creating a space where loved ones can feel at ease.
 And because they understand the deep bond between individuals and their furry companions, they accommodate pets, recognizing their therapeutic value and the joy they bring.
 Their compassionate social services team is dedicated to providing emotional support and guidance, empowering residents to navigate life’s challenges with resilience.
 As a non-smoking facility, they also create an environment that promotes vitality and well-being.
 From delicious and nourishing meals to transportation services that cater to diverse interests, they strive to create a truly enriching experience for every individual under our care.

-31% of new residents, usually for short-term rehab.
+23% of new residents, usually for short-term rehab.

-31% of new residents, often for short stays.
+44% of new residents, often for short stays.

-38% of new residents, often for long-term daily care.
+33% of new residents, often for long-term daily care.

-Parkview Care Center is legally operated by HENDRICKS COUNTY HOSPITAL, and administrated by ERIC WILL.
+Parkview Care Center is legally operated by Hendricks County Hospital, and administrated by Eric Will.

 Key information about the people who lead and staff this community.